quilldevtools/docs/docs/2-Mobile App Previews/2-Creating Mobile App Previews.md

 permissions:
   pull-requests: write # Needed to add comments to the Pull Request that triggered the build
   actions: write # Needed to cancel a workflow when it no longer needs to run
-  contents: read # So GitHub can checkout the code and build the app
+  contents: read # Needed so that GitHub can pull the code and build the app

 on:
   pull_request: